-Richard Parker (L) and Pi Molitor Ang Lee's upcoming film Life of Pi is now shooting with a planned 2012 release
+Richard Parker (L) and Pi Molitor Ang Lee's 2012 film Life of Pi

 I am a person who believes in form, in harmony of order.
 Where we can, we must give things a meaningful shape.
 For example - I wonder - could you tell my jumbled story in exactly one hundred chapters, not one more, not one less?
 I'll tell you, that's one thing I hate about my nickname, the way that number runs on forever.
 It's important in life to conclude things properly.
 Only then can you let go.